umalmyha/configrant/README.md

 ## Usage

 Before usage, please, see detailed [documentation](https://pkg.go.dev/github.com/umalmyha/configrant).
+There are some edge cases you should be aware of.

 See below example of processing tagged configuration strucutre: